How to Make a Rhubarb Puffed Oven Pancake

 7. Keep the pan hot.

 Pull out your hot baking dish.
-Toss the sliced rhubarb in the pan.
+Toss the sliced rhubarb (if using frozen rhubarb, thaw and squeeze out extra moisture first) in the pan.
 Quickly pour the batter over top.
 Get it back in the hot oven.
 Set your timer and no peeking!

 pouring batter over top of rhubarb in a hot baking dish